SpamExperts/mobile-app/tests/README.md

 $ protractor mobileConf.js --specs <specsFile>
 ```
 ### Update
-Some tests have .json files attached to them.
+Some tests have a .json file attached to them.
 They take their testing data from there.
-Input data needs updated in the .json files.
+Input data needs updated in the .json file.